 What’s it all, really?
 It’s overanalysis.
 And it takes away from what matters—The Beautiful Game, the play, the goal.

 I’m all for technology.
 I’m writing this article on my MacBook Air, 13-inch, 2020, 1.1 GHz Quad-Core Intel Core i5.
 I’m using Microsoft Word, and I have Grammarly and other spell checks automatically checking what I write.
 Later, I will email this to my editor, and then I’ll review the article before publishing it on our website.
 There’s a lot of technology in that process.
-But none of that process takes away from the creative.
-The technology enhances the creative.
+But none of that process takes away from creativity.
+Technology enhances the creative.

 It’s like the technology attached to each field player during a soccer game, tracking steps and endurance and who knows what else.
 All of the tracking is to enhance performance, to allow for the best to come out in each player and each team.

 VAR, which stands for Video Assistance Referee, brings in technology with good intentions.
 There’s no way three refs on a pitch can see it all.
 And even if they could, they will make mistakes.
 That’s what we humans do.
 So, let’s get technology in the game to minimize mistakes.
 I’m all for that—except when we use that technology to split hairs about whether a player is offsides or not.

 Overanalysis creates two problems.